johanneswseitz/event-sourcing-in-practice/pages/slides/03-getting-to-know-you.md

-## Getting to know you

-But first:
+## Who are you?

+Before we get started...

 - I have heard about Event Sourcing before
 {.slide}
+- I have been to one of the Event Sourcing/CQRS talks {.slide}
+- We do CQRS and/or Event Sourcing at work
+{.slide}
 - We do Domain-Driven Design
-{.slide}
-- We do CQRS and/or Event Sourcing
 {.slide}